RhetTbull/osxphotos/README.md

 ## Related Projects

 [photosmeta](https://github.com/rhettbull/photosmeta): uses osxphotos and [exiftool](https://exiftool.org/) to apply metadata from Photos as exif data in the photo files.
+Can also export photos while preserving metadata and also apply Photos keywords as spotlight tags to make it easier to search for photos using spotlight.

 ## Contributing